BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 ## Get an Address

 You need somewhere to send your coins to.
 Usually, someone would send you an address, and perhaps give you a signature to prove they own that address.
-Alternatively, they might give you a QR code to scan, so that you can't make mistakes when typing in the address.
-In our case, we're going to send coins to `n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi`, which is a return address for an old Tesetnet faucet.
+Alternatively, they might give you a [QR code](03_6_Creating_QR_Codes_for_Addresses.md) to scan, so that you can't make mistakes when typing in the address.
+In our case, we're going to send coins to `tb1qg3lau83hm9e9tdvzr5k7aqtw3uv0dwkfct4xdn`, which is a return address for one of the Signet faucets.

-> :book: ***What is a QR code?*** A QR code is just an encoding of a Bitcoin address.
-Many wallets will generate QR codes for you, while some sites will convert from an address to a QR code.
-Obviously, you should only accept a QR code from a site that you absolutely trust.
-A payer can use a bar-code scanner to read in the QR code, then pay to it.

 ## Send the Coins

 You're now ready to send some coins.
 This is actually quite simple via the command line.
 You just use `bitcoin-cli sendtoaddress [address] [amount]`.
-So, to send a little coinage to the address `n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi` just requires:
+So, to send a little coinage to the address `tb1qg3lau83hm9e9tdvzr5k7aqtw3uv0dwkfct4xdn` just requires:
 ```
-$ txid=$(bitcoin-cli sendtoaddress n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi 0.001)
+$ txid=$(bitcoin-cli sendtoaddress tb1qg3lau83hm9e9tdvzr5k7aqtw3uv0dwkfct4xdn 0.001)
 $ echo $txid
-93250d0cacb0361b8e21030ac65bc4c2159a53de1075425d800b2d7a8ab13ba8
+cb48282e86c846b8357374d74e9ea24deeaeb48cf447634a8b951c98cfc559c5
 ```

-> 🙏 To help keep signet faucets alive, try to use the return address of the same faucet you used in the previous chapter on receiving transactions.

 Make sure the address you write in is where you want the money to go.
 Make _double_ sure.
 If you make mistakes in Bitcoin, there's no going back.

+> 🙏 **Save the Faucets!** To help keep signet faucets alive, try to use the return address of a Signet faucet if one is provided, once you're done testing with coins.

 You'll receive a txid back when you issue this command.

+> ⚠️ **WARNING: Picky Input.** The `bitcoin-cli` command actually generates JSON-RPC commands when it's talking to the bitcoind.
+JSON-RPC can be really picky.
+This is an example: if you list the bitcoin amount without the leading zero (i.e. ".001" instead of "0.001"), then bitcoin-cli will fail with a mysterious message, currently `error: Error parsing JSON: .001`.

-> ❕ You may end up with an error code if you don't have enough funds in your wallet to send the transaction.
-Depending on your current balance `bitcoin-cli getbalance` you may need to adjust the amount to be sent to account for the amount being sent along with the transaction fee.
-If your current balance is 0.001, then you could try sending 0.0001.
-Alternatively, it would be better to instead subtract the expected fee given in the error message from your current balance.
-This is good practice as many wallets expect you to calculate your own amount + fees when withdrawing, even among popular exchanges.
+> ⚠️ **WARNING: Insufficient Funds.** You may end up with an error code if you don't have enough funds in your wallet to send the transaction.
+This may be non-intuitive, because you may see you have the funds to cover a transaction, but you could be forgetting about the transaction fee that `sendtoaddress` automatically calculates for you.
+Depending on your current balance of `bitcoin-cli getbalance`, you may therefore need to adjust the amount to be sent to account for the amount being sent along with the transaction fee.

-> :warning: **WARNING:** The `bitcoin-cli` command actually generates JSON-RPC commands when it's talking to the bitcoind.
-They can be really picky.
-This is an example: if you list the bitcoin amount without the leading zero (i.e. ".1" instead of "0.1"), then bitcoin-cli will fail with a mysterious message.

-> :warning: **WARNING:** Even if you're careful with your inputs, you could see "Fee estimation failed.
-Fallbackfee is disabled."
-Fundamentally, this means that your local `bitcoind` doesn't have enough information to estimate fees.
-You should really never see it if you've waited for your blockchain to sync and set up your system with Bitcoin Standup.
-But if you're not entirely synced, you may see this.
-It also could be that you're not using a standard `bitcoin.conf`: the entry `blocksonly=1` will cause your `bitcoind` to be unable to estimate fees.
+> ⚠️ **WARNING: Insufficient Blocks.** If you see the error "Fee estimation failed.
+Fallbackfee is disabled" that means that your `bitcoind` doesn't have enough data to estimate fees, probably because the blockchain isn't synced yet.
+If so, set the `fallbackfee` value noted above, restart your `bitcoind` and try again.

 ## Examine Your Transaction